AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       T max (const Box& subbox, int comp=0) const; // Maximum value of given
                                                    // component in given subbox.

-BaseFab also has many arithmetic functions.
+:cpp:`BaseFab` also has many arithmetic functions.
 Here are some examples using FArrayBox.

+.. highlight:: c++

 ::